kimchirice/react-form-validation/README.md

 # React form validation

-This project was create to help react dev implement web form validation without worry about adding external library to your app.
+This project was created to help react developers implementing web form validations with React Hooks, with no external libraries